-Course Title : Economic Analyses for Management Decision
+Course Title Economic Analyses for Management Decision

+Course Code MSPT 11

+Course Credit 4

-- To equip the Structure of management with time tested tools and techniques of managerial economics to enable them to appreciate its relevance in decision making. - To explore the economics of information and network industries and to equip students with an understanding of how economics affect the business strategy of companies.
+- iques of managerial economics to enable them to appreciate its relevance in decisionmaking. - To explore the economics of information and network industries and to equip students with an understanding ofhow economics affect the business strategy of companies.

-- Understand tools and techniques of managerial economics to enable them to appreciate its relevance in decision making. - Explore the economics of information and network industries - Understand how economics affect the business strategy of companies in these industries. - Develop economic way of thinking in dealing with practical business
+- Understand tools and techniques of managerial economics to enable them to appreciate its relevance in decisionmaking. - Explore the economics of information and networkindustries - Understand how economics affect the business strategy of companies in theseindustries. - Develop economic way of thinking in dealing with practical business